JumaJuiceTime/CairnHack/adventures/conversions/through-ultans-door-1.md

 An armless torso of sagging blue skin extends from a bulbous thorax with sharp spider legs.
 Atop the torso sits an eyeless face with a forehead shaped like a papal crown.

-10 HP, 2 Armor, 16 DEX, 8 WIL, stab with legs (d4+d4) and bite (d10)
+10 HP, 2 Armor, 16 AGL, 8 PRS, stab with legs (d4+d4) and bite (d10)

 - Craves veneration.
 When a sacrifice is placed on the web the Weaver:
 - opens a way for the celebrant’s party (page 12)
-- telepathically offers the Blessing of Azamarane to celebrants that make a 4d6 WIL save (page 35)
+- telepathically offers the Blessing of Azamarane to celebrants that make a 4d6 PRS save (page 35)
 - Prefers to summon Shadow Puppets (page 29) rather than directly attack the party
 - Critical Damage: (from bite) A failed STR saving throw ends in death